ClayStack/claystack-docs/docs/security.md

 ClayStack's ClayMatic protocol has been audited by ChainSecurity, deemed one of the top firms in the industry.
 ChainSecurity's audit finds no medium, high, nor critical vulnerabilities which attests to ClayStack's commitment to security.

 [Audit Report](https://chainsecurity.com/security-audit/claystack-matic/)

-### Governance

-ClayStack is currently governed by the ClayStack Foundation.
-ClayStack aims to transition into a DAO, where the DAO's main responsibilities would be:
-- Custody of assets
-- Adjustments to fees
-- Grants proposals and approvals
-- Community rewards
-- Cross-chain ecosystem

 ### Operations TimeLock
 For all internal operations to ensure the on-going operation of the protocol, from fees setting to node delegation.
 The protocol enforces a TimeLock protocol where any change has to be proposed and approved before being executed.
 Current proposers and executors are members of the ClayStack Foundation.